jump-dev/JuMP.jl/README.md

 	@defVar(m, x[1:M,1:N] >= 0 )

 will create an ``M`` by ``N`` array of variables.
 Both ranges and arbitrary iterable sets are supported as index sets.
+Currently we only support ranges of the form ``a:b`` where ``a`` is an explicit integer, not a variable.
 Using ranges will generally be faster, as this avoids dictionary lookups.
 The following code

 	s = ["Green","Blue"]
 	@defVar(m, x[-10:10,s] , Int)